University Center of North Puget Sound

-Programs and Degrees
+Programs and degrees

-The University Center offers a variety of degrees that complement programs offered by Everett Community College as well as supporting the needs of local business and industry.
-The major disciplines include: Nursing, Business, Education, Environmental Science, Engineering, Social Sciences and Human and Counseling Services.
+The EUC offers a variety of degrees that complement programs offered by Everett Community College as well as supporting the needs of local business and industry.
+The major disciplines include: Nursing, Business, Education, Environmental Science, Engineering, Social science and Human and Counseling Services.

 Students

 The University Center's students range in age from 21 to 63.
 During the 2010–2011 academic year, the age breakdown was:

 Nearly 45% of the University Center's students have earned credit/degree from Everett Community College prior to enrolling with one of the partner universities.

 The University Center of North Puget Sound at a Glance 2010-2011 Student Headcount: